sachinwins/my-notes/README.md

 - After cloning this repository, set node and npm versions, run `npm install` in the project directory.
 - run `npm start`
 - It will Run the app in the development mode. [http://localhost:3000](http://localhost:3000)<br />
+- Defult Username is "guest" and password is "password".
+Sign In button will be only enable if both value matches.
+If you cahnge any of default value "Sign In" button will become disable.
+- On login it will store username and password in local storage & display username in Notes page.
+- After login you will redirect to Notes page, in top yoou will find a button to logout
+- On clicking "Add Note" button another section will become visible, that will allow you to add title and content.
+After filling detail, click on "Add Note" button below to add note in saved notes section
+- You will be able to see list of notes added in left hand side section.
+  By clicking any of the note, detaisl will be appear in right side section, where you can update/delete note
+- You can delete any note from left hand side NoteLists section by clickking on "x" icon
+- Any URL that is not defined will redirect to "page not found" component

 ## Available Scripts